 The ship can be arrested against any marine debt incurred for the same ship or for another ship under the same ownership.

-6. Can you arrest a ship irrespectively of the flag?
+6. Can you arrest a ship irrespective of her flag?

 The arrest procedures are applicable irrespective of the flag of the ship.